-There is an incredible array of things to do in London for music fans: check out world-class music festivals, spot new talent at cheap gigs in London and stand where some of London's brightest stars have performed their era-defining hits.
+London has an incredible array of things to do for music fans.
+Check out world-class music festivals, spot new talent at cheap gigs in the capital and stand where some of London's brightest stars have performed their career-defining hits.

 Top London music festivals

-- Discover a mix of new and emerging rock‘n’roll artists during Camden Rocks Festival.
+- Discover a mix of new and emerging rock‘n’roll artists during the Camden Rocks Festival.

-- Admire the spectacular sounds of all things jazz, blues and soul during the EFG London Jazz Festival.
+- Tune in to the spectacular sounds of all things jazz, blues and soul during the EFG London Jazz Festival.

-- Be dazzled by one of the biggest classical music festivals in the world with BBC Proms.
+- Be dazzled by one of the biggest classical music festivals in the world at the BBC Proms.

-- Catch a fantastic series of concerts in a beautiful setting at Hampton Court Palace Festival.
+- Catch a fantastic series of concerts in a beautiful setting at the Hampton Court Palace Festival.

 - Head to one of the coolest summer music festivals in London, Field Day.